Cliff Richard - The UK Singles

 This is an original A-side.

-* Show/Hide release information for I'm Looking Out The Window and Do You Wanna Dance...
-It'll Be Me
+* Show/Hide release information for I'm Lookin' Out The Window and Do You Want To Dance...

 It'll Be Me Since I Lost You ![]()